Computer Science (CMSI)

 CMSI 3752 Game Development (4 semester hours)

 Development, production, marketing, and distribution of electronic games.
 Technical details of game and physics engines.
 Modeling, programming, and interaction techniques.
 The course covers both two-and three-dimensional platforms.
-Prerequisite: CMSI 3751 or consent of instructor.
+Prerequisite: CMSI 3751 or permission of instructor.

 CMSI 3801 Languages and Automata I (4 semester hours)